 You will receive confirmation of payment as soon as the payment has been made.
 If you do not receive a confirmation email, please check the status of your application and, if necessary, resubmit it.

-No online application is possible any more because the application deadline for the fall semester 2021 elapsed on 15 February 2021.
+No application is possible any more because the application deadline for the fall semester 2023 elapsed on 15 February 2023.
 Late applications are excluded.